 These four-hour long classes are given on the first day of the symposium.
 Designed to provide practical training on a wide variety of specific skills, short courses offer attendees an interactive learning environment on topics ranging from thermal design & modeling to system level validation testing.
 Some are designed for those who are relatively new to thermal management.
 As such, they focus on basic concepts and techniques.
 Other classes are meant for seasoned thermal engineers wanting to gain deeper insight into best-in-class tools and practices.
-Attendees can choose up to two classes as they run concurrently.
-Courses 1-3 are conducted on Monday morning while courses 4-6 occur in the early afternoon of the same day.
+Attendees can choose up to two short courses, one in the morning and one in the afternoon.
+Courses 1-3 are conducted on Monday morning while courses 4-6 occur in the afternoon of the same day.

 Short Courses are free with full conference passes and are available for a fee with other types of attendees

 Brief presentations, 15 minutes plus a 5 minute Q&A, designed to summarize the design, tests, and findings of research and development efforts.
 Topics include any thermally related challenge or solution from the die to the facility level.
 Presenters may be academics, in which case the detailed manuscript on which the presentation is based is often submitted to the SEMI-THERM committee for a formal peer review.
 They may also be private sector R&D professionals working alone or as part of an inter-agency program.
 In this case, a summary of their work may be presented without a peer-reviewed paper being submitted.
 With over 40 of these presentations scheduled for the second and third day of the symposium, attendees should expect to have a solid overview of the latest developments in thermal management.

 Technical Presentations open only to paid symposium attendees